zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/connection/connection.md

 ## Introduction

 This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate Service Manager.
+Adding the Oracle Cloud Infrastructure root certificate to Oracle GoldenGate creates a trusted TLS connection between OCI GoldenGate and Oracle GoldenGate.

 Estimated time: 10 minutes